stevejarvis/goosedcycl.ing/_pages/about.md

 2. Be good people.
 Be polite to other cyclists when out on training rides, give other racers a "good job buddy", and remember that, while racing is great, this is really about the people.
 3. Buy a kit each year.
 We gotta hit piece minimums, ya know?

 And as a club, we aim to provide the same in return.
 We want to help members have fun racing, get stronger and improve their skills, and build lasting relationships in the bike community.
+And ya know, race hard.

 {% capture trio_img %}
 [![trio of us](/assets/images/about/trio.jpeg)](/assets/images/about/trio.jpeg)